-Mediation helps both parties to negotiate an outcome without having the stress and cost of going to Court.
-Mediation allows those involved to sort out a dispute with the assistance of a trained Mediator who will help facilitate the negotiations and work towards a solution.
-Mediation is almost always a quicker way to resolve your dispute compared to litigation.
+It allows those involved to sort out a dispute with the assistance of a trained Mediator who helps facilitate the negotiations.
+Mediators are trained independent third parties who help you to work towards a solution, rather than to take sides or determine ‘who is right’.
+We have years of experience helping our clients with mediation, which is almost always a quicker way to resolve your dispute compared to litigation.

-Mediation is generally employed when a party is contesting a Will.
+Mediation is also generally employed when a party is contesting a Will.

 Talk to Nik Koolik, an experienced Mediator, about the process and your circumstances.
 Nik will guide you to the best decision for you.